 \begin{example} Let $\A$ be finite and with the discrete topology.
 A basis for $E$ is given by the indicator functions $\bbo_a$ for $a \in \A$, where $\bbo_a(a) = 1$ and $\bbo_a(b) = 0$ for $a \neq b \in \A$.
 Then

 where $M_{ab}$ is the number of occurrences of $a$ in $\sub(b)$.
 So we may write

 and hence, with respect to this basis, $M$ is represented by the matrix $(M)_{ba}$.
-This is the transpose of $(M)_{ab}$, often called the \emph{Abelianisation} or \emph{population matrix} of the substitution in the finite letter setting. \end{example}
+It follows that the substitution operator \(M\) is represented by the transpose of the \emph{Abelianisation} or \emph{substitution matrix} of the substitution in the finite letter setting. \end{example}

-It is easy to see that $M^n$ is the operator which replaces a length function $f$ with its sum over level $n$-supertiles:
+It is easy to see that $M^n$ is the operator that replaces a length function $f$ with its sum over $n$-superwords: